-That the Board of Public Utilities recommend that the City Council:
+That the City Council:

-- 1. Approve the second Energy Storage Procurement Target adoption under Assembly Bill 2514 for the City to achieve six (6) megawatts of energy storage by the end of Year 2020; and - 2.
+- 1. Approve the second Energy Storage Procurement Target adoption under Assembly Bill 2514 for the City to achieve six megawatts of energy storage by the end of Year 2020; and - 2.
 Authorize the City Manager, or his designee, to submit the adopted second Energy Storage Procurement Target to the California Energy Commission by October 1, 2017.